mashisdev/python-useful-projects/README.md

   - [Text and file encryptor](https://github.com/mashisdev/text-and-file-encryptor.git): A desktop application built with PyQt5 that allows you to securely encrypt and decrypt text and files.
 It features a user-friendly GUI and supports files of any extension, appending .enc to encrypted files.
 - **Scrapers:**
   - [Rollercoin scraper](https://github.com/mashisdev/scraper-rollercoin): A script to automate data collection from Rollercoin and export it to Google Sheets using Beautiful Soup and Gspread.
+- **Others:**
+  - [QR Code Scanner & Generator](https://github.com/mashisdev/qr-generator-and-reader.git): A desktop application made with PyQt5 to scan and generate QR codes from images or text input.